> Nic Jones > Songs > Boys of Bedlam

 The priory of St. Mary of Bethlehem at Bishopsgate founded in 1247 became the male lunatic asylum known as Bethlehem Hospital or Bedlam in 1547.
 In 1815 it was moved to Lambeth in the buildings now housing the Imperial War Museum and in 1931 was moved to Beckenham in Kent.
 The hospital of St. Mary Magdalen [pronounced Maudlin] was its female counterpart.
 During the 16th and 17th centuries the man in the moon was depicted as a bent old man with a staff, leading a dog, carrying a thorn bush and lantern.

 Maddy Prior recorded Boys of Bedlam again in 1993 for her album Year.
-A live version recorded during her 1994 tour was released on the 1997 Park Records sampler Park Taster.
+A live version recorded during her 1994 UK tour was released in 1997 on the Park Records sampler Park Taster.
 Maddy wrote in the Year sleeve notes:

 Bedlam was the popular name given to Bethlehem Hospital for the Insane.
 This lyric, set to music by Nic Jones and Dave Moran, has a certain Brechtian quality and is certainly one of the most grotesque and alarming images of madness that I know.